iq-motion-control/iq-module-communication-doc/docs/manual/manual_advanced_arming.rst

 reception of this message is determined by the value of the :ref:`allow_dshot_disarming_message <hobby_input>` parameter.
 If it is true, the module will perform a disarming transition on reception.
 If it is false, the disarming command is ignored.

+Disabling the DSHOT disarming command can be especially useful when :ref:`leveraging redundant throttle inputs <dshot_dronecan_arming>` as it can help avoid arming loops while disarming/arming on throttle.

 .. _manual_arming_throttle_source:

 Timeout